undeMalum/portfolio/content/posts/cas-manager-refactoring/index.md

 - [Learning outcomes](#learning-outcomes)

 # Decisions made so far
 Before going further, let me introduce some concepts for better understanding.
 In computers science, there's a notion of cognitive complexity.
-It basically refers to the complexity of code in terms of the readibility of code.
+It basically refers to the complexity of code in terms of its readibility.
 In other words, it's a measure of how threating your code is for the sanity of another party, maintaining this code.

-Apart from the impovement in areas such as debugging and optimazation, low cognitive complexity is crucial for the future developments of a product and for the efficiency of team work and so is for me in this context, since I plan to make my project global (see ["Plans for the future section"](#plans-for-the-future)).
+But what does the miantenance refer to?
+Well, low cognitive complexity yields the improvmenet in areas such as debugging, optimazation, future development, the efficiency of team work and many others, equally important.
+Therefore, for me, low congnitive complexity proves crucial since, first, it make the process of extending apps easier and, second, I plan to make my project global (see ["Plans for the future section"](#plans-for-the-future)).

 # Plans for the future